delhivery/LeaderCluster/README.md

  - You can use it as a standalone runnable jar to cluster points given in a input csv file.

 ##Using runnable jar
  After mvn install, a runnable jar is created in the target folder.
-You can use it by the following command:-
+You can use it as shown below:

- - java -jar target/JavaLeaderCluster-1.0.one-jar.jar "path-to-input-csv" radius-of-cluster-in-meters
- - Example: java -jar target/JavaLeaderCluster-1.0.one-jar.jar sampleInput.csv 500
+    java -jar target/JavaLeaderCluster-1.0.one-jar.jar /path/to/input.csv <radius-of-cluster-in-meters>

 ##Usage
 For a sample use case, please look at [LeaderClusterTest.java](https://github.com/delhivery/LeaderCluster/blob/master/src/test/java/com/delhivery/clustering/spatialClustering/LeaderClusterTest.java)